Comprehensive Eye Exams

 We follow up.

 Annual comprehensive eye exams are advised for patients over 65 or under 20, and for those with diabetes or glaucoma.
-Patients who wear contact lens and patients with unstable glasses prescriptions should also be seen on an annual basis.
-All other patients would benefit from an eye examination every two years.
-We send you reminder letters as recommended by the doctors.
+Your physician will recommend your schedule based on your diagnoses.
+Patients who wear contact lenses and patients with unstable glasses prescriptions should also be seen on an annual basis.
+Many patients benefit from an eye examination every two years.
+We send you reminder communications as recommended by the doctors.

 Contact Cascadia Eye